 Despite the above, I am optimistic at these prices.
 I mean, BT is trading at less than 7x annual profit right now.
 Let’s call that an earnings yield of nearly 15%, which is slightly better than what you can get in the bank right now!

 That kind of aggressive discount usually implies one of two things in my opinion.
 The first is financial distress, which has been touched on above.
 At 3x cash flow, the debt load here doesn’t look particularly outrageous for a telecom, especially since most of that debt is due after 2026.
 Interest rates are also still at record lows and could be for some time to come.
 BT’s interest and lease payments cost it around £720m per annum right now, equivalent to circa 20% of operating profit.
-That ratio looks fairly comfortable.
+That ratio looks fairly comfortable to me.
 The company also has some non-core foreign operations that it could sell to help pay down debt too.

 The second thing to take away from the low profit multiple is the potential for declining profits.
 Of course, national telecom companies don’t usually exhibit much by way of growth in the best of times.
 That said, a 7x profit tag implies considerable decline on top.
 If BT simply holds its current earnings power, then its shares could easily deliver quite attractive returns going forward.